 New York Show Tickets Email HTML Specifications v1.6

-Below are the email specifications and requirements for sending promotional emails through the nytix.com email system
+Email specifications and requirements for sending promotional emails

 Email Blast Content and Design:

-- Please send your email over in 2 versions - HTML and short text versions (This is for clients who have opted for “text only” emails)
+- Please send the email over in 2 versions - HTML and short text versions (The text version is is for clients who have opted for “text only” emails)

 - The HTML version should be as compact as possible

-- The short text version should be no more than 50 words long
+- The short-text version should be no more than 120 words long

 - The content for both should effectively capture the spirit of the offer